 Use the ICO privacy notice template.

-Example HR policies and guidance notes to help small organisations produce a clear set of employment documents.
-Written and compiled by the HR Services Partnership.
+Example HR policies and guidance notes to help small organisations produce a clear set of employment documents

 How to apply for grant funding for digital and technology costs

 Get the basics on data and insight and why they matter to charities, organisations and community groups